-This award recognizes an individual who has gone above and beyond in guiding, inspiring, and supporting their team, fostering a learning environment where students can thrive both technically and personally.
+This award recognizes two individuals who have gone above and beyond in guiding, inspiring, and supporting their team, fostering a learning environment where students can thrive both technically and personally.
 The winning coach or mentor demonstrates exceptional dedication, patience, and encouragement, helping their team overcome challenges and achieve their goals.
 The organizing committee will decide on this award.